Citi is an advertising partner

 Verdict: A more functional card with a more valuable rewards program

 The Chase Sapphire Reserve® consistently ranks as one of the top premium credit cards available.
-Whereas the Mastercard® Titanium Card™ offers 2% value for airfare and 1% value for other cash-back rewards, the Chase Sapphire Reserve® gives you 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases.
+Whereas the Mastercard® Titanium Card™ offers 2% value for airfare and 1% value for other cash-back rewards, the Chase Sapphire Reserve® gives you 5x points on flights and 10x points on hotels and car rentals through Chase Ultimate Rewards®.

 The Chase Sapphire Reserve® beats the Mastercard® Titanium Card™ on the redemption side.
 Rewards are extremely flexible: You can transfer them to over 10 travel partners, redeem them for travel through the Ultimate Rewards travel portal at a value of 1.5 cents each or redeem them for cash back for 1 cent per point.